NCCA/programming-assignment-merlin-cg/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 6. GUI and User Interaction
-The application provides a Qt-based GUI with controls for:
+The application provides a Qt5-based GUI using the [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet) with controls for:

 - Terrain dimensions (width, depth)
 - Noise parameters (frequency, octaves, height)